A glossary of art vocabulary and definitions beginning with S.

 - A painting or work of pictorial art that depicts the sea or a scene that includes the sea; a painting representing an expansive view of the ocean or sea; picture or painting depicting life around the sea.
 Click for more information about seascapes.

-- Green, purple, and orange.
-These three colors are derived from mixing equal amounts of two of the three primary colors (see illustration).
+- Green, violet, and orange.
+These three colors are derived from mixing equal amounts of two of the three primary colors (red, yellow and blue).
+Green is the result of mixing blue and yellow.
+Violet is the result of mixing red and blue; and orange is the resulting color by mixing red and yellow.

 - A reddish-brown hue sometimes applied to black-and-white pictures which gives the finished print an antique appearance often associated with monochrome photographs of the 19th and early 20th centuries.